 The Delicate Arch Viewpoint Road is closed.
 All other roads and trails remain open, but many trails are snowy, icy, and dangerous.
 Please inquire at the visitor center for the most up-to-date conditions.

 Construction work continues at the Devils Garden parking lot, limiting parking and causing occasional delays.
 Visitors can avoid the area by turning around at Sand Dune Arch.
 More »

 Visit Arches and discover a landscape of contrasting colors, landforms and textures unlike any other in the world.
 The park has over 2,000 natural stone arches, in addition to hundreds of soaring pinnacles, massive fins and giant balanced rocks.
 This red rock wonderland will amaze you with its formations, refresh you with its trails, and inspire you with its sunsets.

 Trails at Arches remain open all winter, though a little snow or ice can create slippery conditions.
 Please hike with caution.Read More

 Join Arches on Facebook, Twitter, Flickr and YouTube to share your park experiences with us and our growing online community.Read More

 Drinking plenty of water while visiting the desert is important even in winter.
 Refill your bottles at the visitor center & Devils Garden picnic area.Read More

 Looking to camp?

-The Devils Garden Campround fills up months in advance, but there are lots of other options in the Moab area.Read More
+Devils Garden Campground is 1st come/1st served in winter, and there are lots of other options in the Moab area.Read More

 Ready for a squeeze?